opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

   - Clearly identifying the test procedure and expected results / metrics to determine a “pass” or “fail” result.

-- Tests must be validated for the purpose of CVP, tests should be run with both an expected positive and negative outcome.
+- Tests must be validated for the purpose of OVP, tests should be run with both an expected positive and negative outcome.

-- At the current stage of CVP, only functional tests are eligible, performance testing is out of scope.
+- At the current stage of OVP, only functional tests are eligible, performance testing is out of scope.

   - Performance test output could be built in as “for information only”, but